mike-lischke/antlr4ng/ReadMe.md

 The example file is a copy of the largest test file in [this repository](https://github.com/antlr/grammars-v4/tree/master/sql/mysql/Positive-Technologies/examples), and is known to be very slow to parse with other MySQL grammars.
 The one used here, however, is fast.

 ## Release Notes

+### 2.0.7

+- Added an InterpreterDataReader implementation (copied from the vscode-antlr4 extension).
+- Benchmark values listed here are now computed from 5 runs, instead just one.

 ### 2.0.6